Orbital Stability of First Laplacian Eigenstates for the Incompressible Euler Equation on a Flat 2-Torus: Abstract

 \section{Abstract}

-On a two-dimensional flat torus, the Laplacian eigenfunctions can be expressed explicitly in terms of sinusoidal functions.
-For a rectangular or square torus, it is known that every first eigenstate is orbitally stable up to translation under the Euler dynamics.
-In this paper, we extend this result to flat tori of arbitrary shape.
-As a consequence, we obtain for the first time a family of orbitally stable sinusoidal Euler flows on a hexagonal torus.
-The proof is carried out within the framework of Burton's stability criterion and consists of two key ingredients: (i) establishing a suitable variational characterization for each equimeasurable class in the first eigenspace, and (ii) analyzing the number of translational orbits within each equimeasurable class.
-The second ingredient, particularly for the case of a hexagonal torus, is very challenging, as it requires analyzing a sophisticated system of polynomial equations related to the symmetry of the torus and the structure of the first eigenspace.
+On a two-dimensional flat torus, Laplacian eigenfunctions admit explicit trigonometric representations.
+It is known that every first eigenstate on a rectangular or square torus is stable under the incompressible Euler dynamics modulo translations.
+We extend this result to flat tori of arbitrary shape and thereby obtain, to the best of our knowledge, the first family of orbitally stable sinusoidal Euler flows on a hexagonal torus.
+The proof uses a Burton-type stability criterion and has two main ingredients: (i) a variational characterization of each equimeasurable class in the first eigenspace and (ii) the finiteness of the number of translational orbits contained in each such class.
+The second ingredient is particularly delicate in the hexagonal case, where it reduces to the analysis of a polynomial system reflecting both the symmetry of the torus and the structure of its first eigenspace.